drewhart/geonomics_docs/sphinx_dir/doc.rst

 .. code-block:: python

-                      #parameters for a 'random'-type Scape
+                      #parameters for a 'random'-type Layer
                       'rand': {
                           #number of random points
                           'n_pts':                        500,